astrodatalab/photoz/code/CNN_visualization/README.md

 Re-run the notebook for individual bands as to not try to read everything at once.
 Output files found in:
 /data/HSC/HSC_v6/step1/{band}_band_sextractor/shape_parameters.csv

+How to use HDF5DataGenerator.ipynb
+Describes how to use batching for images with the new data generator.

+shape_parameter_metrics_plots.ipynb & shape_parameter_plots_all_ bands.ipynb
+Contain plots used to analyze the impact of shape parameters in modle performance.

+partial_correlation_analysis.ipynb
+Analyzing the partial and mutual correlations between shape parameters and metrics.
+Table with some of the results in https://docs.google.com/document/d/1lsrSL0EyliGIe-ka9Ai4G1TCQVNfKinX91eFACllnqs/edit